-Landlords’ confidence in the buy-to-let sector has collapsed, according to the National Landlords Association (NLA).
+Landlords’ confidence in the buy to let (BTL) sector has collapsed and is now ‘worse than levels witnessed during the financial crash’, according to the National Landlords Association (NLA).

 Want to comment on this story?
 If so...if any post is considered to victimise, harass, degrade or intimidate an individual or group of individuals on any basis, then the post may be deleted and the individual immediately banned from posting in future.